dirigeants/klasa/guides/Step By Step Guide/CreatingTheBot.md

 ## Creating The Bot!

 > This guide is going to assume you already have the basic requirements to make a bot ready.
-This includes: Node.js, NPM, and a code editor like Visual Studio Code.
+This includes: Node.js, npm, and a code editor like Visual Studio Code.
 If you don't have these yet please install them first before going forward.

 1. Create a folder for your bot.
 In this case, we will call the folder: `KBot`
 2. Create a file inside called `index.js` or `index.ts` if you are using Typescript.